LLNL/sundials/doc/arkode/guide/source/Usage/LSRKStep/User_callable.rst

 .. c:function:: void* LSRKStepCreateSTS(ARKRhsFn rhs, sunrealtype t0, N_Vector y0, SUNContext sunctx);

-   This function allocates and initializes memory for a problem to be solved using the LSRKStep time-stepping module in ARKODE.
+   This function allocates and initializes memory for a problem to be solved using STS methods from the LSRKStep time-stepping module in ARKODE.

    **Arguments:**
       * *rhs* -- the name of the C function (of type :c:func:`ARKRhsFn()`)